avilapa/vxr/README.md

 # Features

 - Multithreaded agnostical graphics API
+- Command Based Rendering, allowing to build the render commands in advance to be run in a separate thread
 - _GameObjects_ with the following components currently implemented:
   - Transform
   - Mesh Filter